llafuente/language-spec/memory-management.md

 # Memory management

-Language implements a Automatic memory management based on static annotation of the memory.
-With just one premise: Memory must be owned by `one` in all moment, that implies a few limitations but we can get rid of memory leaks or runtime memory management.
+Language implements an Automatic memory management based on static annotation of the memory.
+With just one premise: Memory must be owned by `one` in all moment, that implies a few limitations to avoid garbage collector.

+It also support real memory allocators.

 <a name="new"></a>
 ## `new`: allocate memory